 - Parental Consent and Family Planning Seminar with Counselling – for 24 years old and below, a requirement for Marriage License Application; need a personal appearance

 - Cedula – for both bride and groom, from where you permanently reside in the Philippines, requirement for Marriage License Application

 - Barangay Clearance ** – some City Hall will require this

 - Photos ** – some City Hall will require this

 - Annulment clearance paper (if previously married) – this is an annulment process for a previous Civil wedding

-- Certificate of Legal Capacity to Contract Marriage – required for the foreign spouse only; this will come from their own Embassy located in the Philippines as signed by the duly Consul; requirements vary depending on the country
+- Certificate of Legal Capacity to Contract Marriage – required for the foreign spouse only, this will state whether the foreign party has never been married, widowed or was previously divorced; this will come from their own Embassy located in the Philippines which should be signed by the duly Consul; requirements vary depending on the country